Click on Pictures to Enlarge

 “Hello, again, I meant to write sooner but we’ve had many things to do.
 Last night we got some new equipment for the amps that were stolen with our truck.
 We are getting some new clothes and some props that we’ll be using on stage.

 During Feb 7th we are going to be in Denver with Iron Butterfly and Steve Miller.
 Then from there we are going to Aspen, CO from the ninth to sixteenth, then back to the Whiskey (sic) with Blue Cheer.
 I hope we’ll be coming to Albque in March or April.
 We have just signed with Creative Management Associates, who handle the “Cream” and “Jimi” and all the stars like Alice Cooper.
 They’re sending us on a tour of twelve cities”

 Feb 7, 1969 – Denver, CO (w/Iron Butterfly, Steve Miller)(Bruce letter).
 Neither the Iron Butterfly nor the Steve Miller Band concert lists mention this date. ?

-Feb 9-16, 1969 – Aspen, CO – AZ Republic Feb 16th – “The Alice Cooper conglomeration has just wound up a two-week gig in Denver.
+Feb 9-16, 1969 – Aspen, CO.
+A Michael Bruce letter and a short blurb in the AZ Republic paper mention this.
+AZ Republic Feb 16th – “The Alice Cooper conglomeration has just wound up a two-week gig in Denver.
 Colo.
 Beginning tomorrow evening our boys will share a six-day billing with Blue Cheer at the Whiskey-a-go-go.”

 Feb 19-23, 1969 – Whisky, LA (w/Linda Ronstadt) Blue Cheer cancelled – Replaced by Ronstadt